marionettejs/guides/approuter/README.md

 Backbone and Marionette support this API by setting `{pushState: true}` in the options passed to `start` like so: `Backbone.history.start({pushState: true})`.
+The History API is a great way to support natural-looking URLs while still using a JavaScript-powered SPA.
+However, it only works if your web server backend has been designed to support it.

 [appendix]: ../appendix/approuter/router.md "Full Router Example"